Sub-femtosecond optical control of entangled states: Dissociation of H Lg

-Upon absorption of XUV photons with energies higher than the dissociation limit of H$_2$ (I$_d$=18.1 eV) the molecule can be ionized leading consecutively to the dissociation of the molecule.
-Fig. S \ref{viblevelsup}A shows the schematic interaction of an XUV photon with H$_2$.
+Upon the absorption of XUV photons with energies higher than the dissociation limit of H$_2$ (I$_d$=18.1 eV) the molecule can be ionized leading consecutively to the dissociation of the molecule.

+Fig. S\ref{viblevel}-A shows the schematic interaction of an XUV photon with H$_2$.
+The dissociation limit is marked with a horizontal dashed line at 18.1 eV.
 This photon belongs to the 21th harmonic of the XUV spectrum with an energy of 25.2 eV.
-As a result, the molecule dissociates at the limit of the ionic state 1s$\sigma_g$ (ground-state dissociation (GD)).
-GD is the dominant dissociative channel for photon energies up to 27 eV \cite{doi:10.1063/1.465352}.
-GD leaves the ionic fragment with an energy less than 1 eV (KER<2 eV).
-The corresponding events from dissociation with harmonic 21th appear on a diagonal line marked with a solid line in the joint-energy spectrum (JES) histogram in Fig S \ref{viblevelsup}D. Other lines in the JES correspond to other harmonics in the XUV spectrum.
-These lines are called odd bands (OBs) since an odd number of photons (in this case only one photon) is absorbed.
-The projection of the marked band onto the KER axis is shown with the blue curve in Fig S \ref{viblevelsup}F.
+A schematic representation of the high order harmonic spectrum is shown in Fig. S\ref{viblevel}-C. As a result, the molecule dissociates along the ionic state 1s$\sigma_g$ (ground-state dissociation (GS)).
+GS is the dominant dissociative channel when applying XUV photon energies up to \unit[27]{eV}\cite{doi:10.1063/1.465352}.
+GS leaves the ionic fragment with an energy of less than \unit[1]{eV}.
+The corresponding events from dissociation with harmonic 21st appear on a diagonal line marked with a solid blue line in the joint-energy spectrum (JES) histogram in Fig. S\ref{viblevel}-D. The other lines in Fig. S\ref{viblevel}-D correspond to other harmonics of the XUV spectrum.
+We call these lines "odd bands" (OBs) since an odd number of photons (in this case only one XUV photon) is absorbed.
+The projection of the marked band onto the KER axis is shown by the blue curve in Fig. S\ref{viblevel}-F.